jearlcalkins/ping-dns-logger-rpi/README.md

 ```

 ##### how-to cron the application to run every minute, forever
-If you run this script for long periods of time, you might change-up the IP you're pinging.
+If you run this script for long periods of time, you might periodically, change-up the IP you're pinging.

 ```
 * * * * * python3 /home/pi/pingNdnsLogger.py 172.217.12.14 205.171.2.25  >> pingNdnsLogging.txt